pattu777/pattu777.github.io/about.md

 * MySQL
 * Version Control with git
 * Deployment with Ansible
-* A little bit of front-end with Bootstrap
+* Front-end using Bootstrap and JQuery
 * Sublime Text3 and Vim for text editing
+* AWS ecosystem
 * Linux(Ubuntu)

 Currently I am looking for full time opportunities.
 If you like my profile, reach out to me.